lemenkov/pspp/rust/doc/src/invoking/pspp-show.md

   investigating cases of system file corruption, especially when the character encoding is unknown or uncertain.

+  This command is most useful with some knowledge of the [system file format](../system-file.md).

 * `decoded`: Outputs the raw structure of the system file dictionary and (with `--data`) cases.
 Versus `raw`, this command does decode the dictionary and data with a particular character encoding, which